Uninett/Howitz/README.rst

     $ flask --app howitz run

-should get you a server running on http://127.0.0.1:5000/ The database is by default put in the current directory.
+This will get you a web interface running on http://127.0.0.1:5000/.
+The database (see `User management`_) is by default put in the current directory.

+**NB!**:

+    If you get an error when attempting to log in for the first time, make sure you have created a user in the Howitz database, see `Managing the Howitz user database`_.

 Run in production
 -----------------